❧ F E R N

 Text on the screen is a different story.
 It’s easy for these designs to get light and splotchy.
 Web designers frequently pass over these classics, opting for sturdier alternatives based on Baroque and Enlightenment Romans instead (or, let’s be honest, sans serifs).

 Fern is a Venetian that is native to the screen.
 Instead of reducing the diagonal stress that can be so troublesome on screen, I exaggerated it.
 Fern’s weight clumps in its round strokes and its chunky triangular serifs, giving it a rich texture that shines even on the smallest screen.

 Fern is undeniably humanist, but it is not precious or dainty: it is a typeface that lends elegance, strength, and grace to text.

 ✷ ✷ ✷

-Fern is currently available for private licensing.
+Fern is also currently available for private licensing.
 If you think it might be perfect for your project, get in touch!